 Zabka added, “She certainly didn’t have a nut allergy!”

-“Certainly not!”
-Bob chuckled before continuing.
+Bob chuckled before he continued recounting his escapade.
 “Also, as I recall, we didn’t go to our house.
 We went around the corner to her place.
 And finally, she wasn’t that big — you tend to exaggerate.
 She just had a little bitta junk-in-the-trunk.”

 Zabka threw his head back and laughed.
 “A little bit?!
 She had a shit-ton!
 She’s shaped like a pear, and I thought her ass was two garbage bags overstuffed with marshmallows!”

-Magnum shared an insightful observation as well.
+Magnum also shared an insightful observation.
 “Yeah, her ass was so big, it had its own zip code”